kuvivek/drivingTheoryInGermany/README.md

 TIP: Watch the movie again and pay attention to the movement from the front!

 240. You are driving on a very narrow road and can see 50 m ahead.
 What must be your maximum stopping distance?
-✅ __25__m
+✅ __25__ m
 **Comment**:  On narrow roads, you are only allowed to drive fast enough to stop within half your visibility.
 That means here: 50m : 2 = 25m

 241. When driving outside of a built-up area, what minimum safety distance should you maintain between you and the vehicle ahead?
-❌One fifth of the speedometer reading in metres
+❌ One fifth of the speedometer reading in metres
-❌One third of the speedometer reading in metres
+❌ One third of the speedometer reading in metres
 ✅ One half of the speedometer reading in metres

 242. What amount of side clearance must you maintain when overtaking pedestrians and cyclists?
 I must
 ✅ maintain a minimum side clearance of 1.5 m within a built-up area
-❌maintain a minimum side clearance of 1.0 m within a built-up area
+❌ maintain a minimum side clearance of 1.0 m within a built-up area
 ✅ maintain a minimum side clearance of 2.0 m outside of a built-up area
 **Comment**:  Pedestrians and cyclists on the move need “room to maneuver” and safety.
 That is why I am only allowed to overtake
 them in built-up areas with a side distance of 1.5 m; outside built-up areas, the distance must be 2 m.